allanasp/allanasp/README.md

 # Allan Asp Christensen

-## 👋 Hi, I'm @allanasp
+## Well Hallo, I'm @allanasp

-Technical Producer and Senior Frontend Developer with a passion for creating well-structured, user-friendly applications.
+ Senior Frontend Developer with a passion for creating well-structured, user-friendly applications.
 With a background in sound design and game development, I bridge the gap between technical development, creative vision, and operational execution—keeping workflows streamlined and teams aligned.

 *"Definitely not a bunch of JavaScript modules in a monorepo – Dad, Vue & Nuxt Enthusiast, React Native Rookie, Open Source Fanboy, Growth Hacker, and Code Poet with a passion for UX... and a sound design nerd with a music background."*

-## 👀 I'm interested in
+## I'm interested in
 - Frontend architecture with Vue 3/Nuxt 3
 - App-first strategies and mobile development
 - Agile methodologies and workflow optimization